 - Costco Gluten Free Desserts

 **SCROLL DOWN for a PRINTABLE Gluten Free Costco Food List!!
 Take it with you for easy gluten free shopping at your local Costco store!

 Groceries are expensive and gluten free food tends to cost more than other grocery items.
 Our family loves to save money buying in bulk at Costco and fortunately, Costco has a great selection of gluten-free products for us to choose from.

-Products will vary from store to store (even within the same city) and below are the gluten free products available in our area that could be available in yours too.
+Products will vary from store to store (even within the same city) and below are the gluten free products available in our California Bay Area stores that could be available in yours too.

 If you spy something gluten free at your Costco, please leave a comment and let us all know.
 If you are sticking to a budget, you can find more tips for living gluten free on a budget!

 PRINT THIS HANDY SHOPPING LIST TO TAKE TO COSTCO WITH YOU!
 (Just click the link below!)

 (*NOTE: I just found out that Costco's Rotisserie Chicken is gluten free.
 It says it on the package too!
 So YAY!!
 There is NO gluten in Costco chicken (Rotisserie!)
 We had it last night with several gluten free friends and nobody reacted!!
 I will get it added to the shopping list soon so just pencil it in for now.)

 Costco Gluten Free Bread

 Some Costco stores sell Udi's Gluten free bread in the freezer section.
 Others sell twin packs of this Franz Gluten Free Bread in shelf-stable packaging.
 Which does your store carry?